z2lai/react-emotion-multi-step-form/README.md

 * Custom hook to access form state and input prop values for UI customization
 * Supports SVG icons imported as React components (using SVGR that's built-in with Create-React-App)
 * Three Input Components:
-  1. Text Input with HTML5 form validation
+  1. HTML Input with HTML5 form validation
   2. Single-select Input - Radio Input with declarative configuration of radio options
   3. Multi-select Input - Multi-select Combobox with Autocomplete and Typeahead